asacolips-projects/13th-age/README.md

 - [OPEN GAME LICENSE Version 1.0a](https://gitlab.com/asacolips-projects/foundry-mods/archmage/-/raw/master/licenses/OGL.txt)
 - [13th Age Roleplaying Game Archmage Engine License](https://gitlab.com/asacolips-projects/foundry-mods/archmage/-/raw/master/licenses/archmage-engine.txt)
 - [Fire Opal Media, 13th Age — Community Use Policy](https://gitlab.com/asacolips-projects/foundry-mods/archmage/-/raw/master/licenses/community-use.txt)

+## Community Use Policy

+This system for FoundryVTT uses trademarks and/or copyrights owned by Fire Opal Media, which are used under the Fire Opal Media, 13th Age Community Use Policy.
+We are expressly prohibited from charging you to use or access this content.
+This system for FoundryVTT is not published, endorsed, or specifically approved by Fire Opal Media.
+For more information about Fire Opal Media's 13th Age Community Use Policy, please visit http://www.fireopalmedia.com/communityuse.
+For more information about Fire Opal Media and 13th Age products, please visit http://www.fireopalmedia.com and http://www.pelgranepress.com.